Required Watch List for News Junkies2

 - Review: ‘The Post’ Tells It Like It Was in 1971

-- Exodus: Gods and Kings – Oy Gevalt!
+- Gods & Kings – Oy Gevalt!
 This Exodus Really Misses the Mark

-- My Star is Born Experience: Watching History Unfold in Real Time
+- A Star is Born Experience: New Wine in an Old Bottle

 - NY Times Explains how Donald Trump Became Donald Trump

 - Capsule Reviews: Arrival, Doctor Strange, Shooter, Star Wars VII

 - How to Raise Fresh Capital Without Getting in Over Your Head

 - Brian Williams and the Price of Hubris

 - BindleSnitch Business Digest Oct 1 2014

 - Newsweek Writes Barron Trump Out of Existence